vedranvuk/fsex/README.md

 ## MountedDir

-An FS mounted at a directory that uses `os` to implement it.
+An FS mounted at a directory that uses `os.File` to implement it.

 ## Status